GambitNash/gn-ip-tracking/trunk/readme.txt

 == Changelog ==

+= 1.4 =
+* "At a Glance" summary now has active and inactive icons
+* Prevent directory listings on poorly-configured servers
+* Add plugin SVG icon for display in the wordpress.org directory

 = 1.3 =
 * Dashboard summary added to "At A Glance" Widget
 * "Settings" link added on Plugins page